dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ```

 #### Ingress controller
 I'm using Nginx ingress controller to expose all services in this project to the internet which you can access services by domain name.
-In this case, I'm setting `proxy-body-size` to `5120G` to allow large file upload to Minio.
+In this case, I'm setting `proxy-body-size` to `5120G` to allow large file upload.
 I'm also set proxy timeout to `600` seconds to allow long running request in `GET` method in Evidently in the `api` for monitoring data drift.
 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx